Fed officials were sharply divided over September rate cut

 This rare three-way split on the Fed’s top policy panel indicates that Fed Chairman Jerome Powell may face challenges in reaching consensus on future moves on rates.

 Many investors are hoping the Fed will cut rates for a third time this year when it meets again at the end of this month.
+The Fed’s benchmark rate currently stands in a range of 1.75% to 2% with the next meeting coming on Oct.
+29-30.

+The CME Group, which tracks futures trading on the Fed’s policy rate, is currently putting the chance of a third cut in October at around 84%.

+Chris Rupkey, chief financial economist at MUFG, a global financial group, said, “We would bet that Powell will deliver the third rate cut the markets are clamoring for on Oct.
+30 but rate cuts beyond this … start to look less like the insurance style cuts” that Powell has referred to.

 The September rate cut, which followed a cut in July that was the first in a decade, was approved on a 7-3 vote.
 Two Fed officials, Esther George, president of the Fed’s Kansas City regional bank, and Eric Rosengren, president of the Boston bank, dissenting in favor of no cut.